Frequently Asked Questions (FAQ's)

 Q: I’m a citizen of Cottonwood.
 Why don’t you care about me?

-A: The City cares about you and your well-being and safety.
+A: The city cares about you and your well-being and safety.
 That is why the city is doing everything within its legal authority to make sure aircraft have the opportunity to take-off and land safely from the airport while addressing noise concerns to the extent possible.

-Unfortunately, not every aircraft incident report filed with this City contains enough information to allow the airport to follow-up on a noise or safety claim.
+Unfortunately, not every aircraft incident report filed with this city contains enough information to allow the airport to follow-up on a noise or safety claim.
 Some complaints that are filed are very general in nature, but that does not make them any less important.
-The City collects the information and enters it into a database that is used to track noise issues.
+The city collects the information and enters it into a database that is used to track noise issues.

 In addition to regulating the airport, the FAA also regulates pilots and aircraft.
 Pilots must complete a certain amount of training before the FAA will issue a pilot’s license.
 The FAA also regulates aircraft manufacturers, aircraft maintenance and repair facilities, and flight training schools and academies.
-Failure to comply with FAA rules and regulations has substantial consequences including up to the loss of their pilot or operating licenses and/or substantial fines.
+Failure to comply with FAA rules and regulations has substantial consequences from the FAA including up to the loss of their pilot or operating licenses and/or substantial fines.

 The Airport is an important element of the City’s daily commerce and connects residents and businesses to state, regional, national and international markets.
 A 2021 Arizona Aviation Economic Impact Study conducted by the Arizona Department of Transportation estimated Cottonwood Airport’s tenants and users (including airpark and business park tenants), and visitors contribute an estimated $6.8 million to the community’s economy every year.
 The airport plays a role in attracting and sustaining economic growth and development in the area.

 Q: How does the weather and season affect aircraft noise?